aws-quickstart/cdk-eks-blueprints/docs/addons/nginx.md

 # NGINX Add-on

 This add-on installs [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) on Amazon EKS.
-NGINX ingress controller is using [NGINX](https://www.nginx.org/) as a reverse proxy and load balancer.

-Other than handling Kubernetes ingress objects, this ingress controller can facilitate multi-tenancy and segregation of workload ingresses based on host name (host-based routing) and/or URL Path (path based routing).
+NGINX uses [NGINX](https://www.nginx.org/) as a reverse proxy and load balancer.
+Other than handling Kubernetes inbound objects, this controller facilitates multitenancy and workload segregation, based on host name (host-based routing) and/or URL path (path-based routing).

 ## Usage

-NGINX add-on is a standard SSP add-on and it is usage is similar to the rest of the add-ons.
+NGINX is a standard SSP add-on that is similar in usage to the other add-ons in this guide.

 ```typescript
 import { NginxAddOn, ClusterAddOn, EksBlueprint }  from '@shapirov/cdk-eks-blueprint';